arduino/docs-content/content/tutorials/generic/micropython-installation/micropython-installation.md

 Again, don't disconnect or power off your board during this part of the process, watch the progress of flashing the firmware to your board.
 Once complete, you're all set and you're ready to start programming the board in MicroPython.

-Go to the Arduino Lab MicroPython IDE and press connect in the top left, choose the port, and code away!
+Go to the Arduino Lab MicroPython IDE and press connect in the top left, choose the port, and you are now ready to program your Nano BLE Sense.

 #### MacOS